 Families/groups cannot stay in our corridor-style accommodation.
 If you intend to find accommodation for more than one - with family or friends - you will need to secure your own private accommodation for the duration of your studies.

-If we receive your application after the deadline of 15 December 2020, we cannot guarantee accommodation for you.
-If your application is successful, you will be offered accommodation in close proximity to campus.
+If we receive your application after the deadline of 15 May 2023, we cannot guarantee accommodation for you.
+If your application is successful, you will be offered if available accommodation in close proximity to campus.